British vs. American Amps – What’s The Difference?

 Elliot Stent

-That’s easier said than done, though.
+That’s easier said than done, however.
 With so many guitar amp brands out there, it can be tricky to distinguish the characteristics of one company’s amps against another.
 To simplify this, many guitarists tend to group valve amplifiers into two categories; those that sound “British” or “American”.

-Although this obviously refers to where certain amps are made, you’ll discover that many British-made amplifiers actually share some similar sonic and physical traits.
+Although this obviously refers to where certain amps are made, you’ll discover that many British-made guitar amplifiers actually share some similar sonic and physical traits.
 The same goes for American amps.
 This divide also has a lot to do with the association that certain amp brands/models have had with particular artists.
 But we’ll get to that later!
 To kick things off, let’s take a look at some of the UK’s leading amp companies.

 Which Amp Brands are British?

 The United Kingdom is tiny compared to the United States of America.
-Despite that, some of the world’s most well-known amp companies hearken from our tiny island.
+Despite that, some of the world’s most well-known amp companies hearken from our relatively small island.
 Among them is Marshall; arguably one of the most recognisable brands in the guitar industry.
-Responsible for powering many legendary acts, including The Who and Led Zeppelin, Marshall amps have remained a favoured choice for many since the ’60s.
+Responsible for powering many legendary acts, including The Who and Led Zeppelin, Marshall amps have remained a favoured choice for many guitarists since the ’60s.

-Other old-school brands include the likes of Vox, Orange and Laney.
-Vox are more synonymous with classic acts like the The Beatles, but have a close association with the broader rock genre too.
-Orange amps, on the hand, are particularly popular with modern metal players.
-With Brent Hinds (Mastodon) and Jim Root (Slipknot) on the company’s signature artist roster, its clear that Orange amps are highly-regarded among more contemporary guitarists.
+Other old-school brands include the likes of VoxOrange and Laney.
+Vox are more synonymous with classic acts like the The Beatles but have a close association with the broader rock genre too.
+Orange amps, on the other hand, are particularly popular with modern metal players.
+With Brent Hinds (Mastodon) and Jim Root (Slipknot) on the company’s signature artist roster, it’s clear that Orange amps are highly regarded among more contemporary guitarists.

 There are, of course, some newer kids on the block.
 Blackstar quickly established itself as a major player when they entered the market over a decade ago.
 Known for boasting a diverse amp range, Blackstar amps appeal to guitarists of most styles.
 Victory is also similar in age and style; becoming one of the bestselling brands at Andertons Music Co.
+Magnatone have a different story – founded in 1937, Magnatone was the amp of choice for none other than Buddy Holly.
+Although they folded in the 1970s, the brand was brought back to life in 2013, earning a deserved reputation as a maker of quality.

-What do British Amps sound like?
+What do British Amps Sound Like?

-Most British-designed amps will typically feature EL34 or EL84 power valves.
+Most British-designed guitar amps will typically feature EL34 or EL84 power valves.
 The type of valves installed in traditional tube amps can have a big influence on their overall sound and feel.
 EL34s, for example, are known to break up more softly when pushed at high volumes.
 This introduces more distortion and results in less headroom, for a tighter and more compressed sound.

-But like we alluded to at the start, it is perhaps easier to break down the tonal characteristics of one brand’s amplifiers rather than describe them all in a general sense.
+But, as we alluded to at the start, it is perhaps easier to break down the tonal characteristics of one brand’s amplifiers rather than describe them all in a general sense.
 Having said that, we’ll sum up the similarities that they share at the end of the article.

 Marshall Amps